Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument

-Of the remaining 13 objects that were not flagged in the initial DESI EDR analysis (i.e., not part of the EDR CrL Object Sample), ten had failed to meet the requirements for visual inspection in the search of the SDSS Legacy sample, with the remaining three being discarded as false positive detections following visual inspection.
-Following visual inspection of the DESI spectra of all thirteen galaxies, 11 were confirmed to be non-CrL hosting galaxies, with the remaining two being likely AGN with weak \Fevii\ emission that was insufficient to trigger automatic \sleipnir\ flagging alone, these being DESI~39628465170813469 and DESI~39633362041702102.
+Of the remaining 13 objects that were not flagged in the initial DESI EDR analysis (i.e., not part of the EDR CrL Object Sample), ten failed to meet the requirements for visual inspection in the search of the SDSS Legacy sample, with the remaining three being discarded as false-positive detections following visual inspection.
+After visual inspection of the DESI spectra of all 13 galaxies, 11 were confirmed to be non-CrL hosting galaxies, with the remaining 2 being likely AGNs with weak \Fevii\ emission that was insufficient to trigger automatic \sleipnir\ flagging alone (DESI~39628465170813469, DESI~39633362041702102).
 Of these, DESI~39628465170813469 failed to meet the CrL strength requirements in the SDSS Legacy search whilst DESI~39633362041702102 was discarded as a false positive following visual inspection by \citet{callow_2025_rateextremecoronal}.

 The full crossmatch to the BOSS LOWZ CrL sample from \citet{callow_2025_rateextremecoronal} returned seven objects.
-Of these, six were identified as being skyline contaminated false positive detections with the final object (SDSS~J113104.36+531338.8) not meeting the CrL strength threshold to trigger visual inspection.
-Visual inspection of both the DESI spectrum (which was not flagged by \sleipnir) and the BOSS LOWZ spectrum reveal this to be a low SNR false positive.
-No objects within the DESI EDR CrL sample were crossmatched to the BOSS LOWZ CrL sample - unsurprising given the small number of matches overall.
+Of these, six were identified as being sky-line contaminated false-positive detections with the final object (SDSS~J113104.36+531338.8) not meeting the CrL strength threshold to trigger visual inspection.
+Visual inspection of both the DESI spectrum (which was not flagged by \sleipnir) and the BOSS LOWZ spectrum reveal this to be a low-SNR false positive.
+No objects within the DESI EDR CrL sample were crossmatched to the BOSS LOWZ CrL sample -- unsurprising given the small number of matches overall.